tophefo/IpCamera/README.md

 <https://github.com/ccrisan/motioneyeos/wiki>

+**HLS Http Live Streaming**

+Cameras with h264 format streams can have this copied into the HLS format which can be used to stream to Chromecasts and also display in browsers that support this format using the webview or Habpanel items.
+Apple devices have excellent support for HLS due to the standard being invented by Apple.
+Some browsers like chrome require a plugin to be installed and then it is able to display the video.

 To use the new steaming features, you need to:
 1. Set a valid ``SERVER_PORT`` as the default value of -1 will turn the features off.
 2. Add any IPs that need access to the ``IP_WHITELIST`` surrounding each one in brackets (see below example).
 Internal IPs will trigger a warning in the logs if they are not in the whitelist, however external IPs or localhost will not trigger a warning in the logs as they are completely ignored and the binding will refuse to connect to them.
-3. For cameras that do not auto detect the url for mjpeg streams, you need to enter a working url for ``STREAM_URL_OVERRIDE`` This can be skipped for Amcrest, Dahua, Doorbird, Hikvision and Foscam HD.
+This is a security feature.
+3. Ensure ffmpeg is installed.
 4. For cameras that do not auto detect the H264 stream which is done for ONVIF cameras, you will need to use the ``FFMPEG_INPUT`` and provide a http or rtsp link.
-This is used for the HLS and animated GIF features.
+This is used for both the HLS and animated GIF features.
-5. You need to enter your cameras setup and ensure one of the streams is set to use MJPEG format and not mp4 encoding.
-You can leave the mainstream as mp4/h.264/h.265 and only turn MJPEG on for one of the substreams.
-6. For most brands the ``ONVIF_MEDIA_PROFILE`` needs to match the stream number you have setup for h264.
+5. For most brands the ``ONVIF_MEDIA_PROFILE`` needs to match the stream number you have setup for h264.
 This is usually 0 and is the main-stream, the higher numbers are the sub-streams.
 The DEBUG log output will help guide you with this in the openhab.log if ONVIF is setup correctly.

 Example thing file for a Dahua camera that turns off snapshots (not necessary as it can do both) and enables streaming instead....